 PHAs also have the discretion to add language to Part A of the HAP contract that defines when the housing assistance payment by the PHA is deemed received by the owner (e.g., upon mailing by the PHA or actual receipt by the owner).

-The PHA has adopted a policy that defines that the housing assistance payment is deemed received when the HAP payment is mailed to the owner or agent.
+The PHA has not adopted a policy that defines when the housing assistance payment by the PHA is deemed received by the owner.
+Therefore, no modifications to the HAP contract will be necessary.